 It will have to in order to recoup an estimated $150 million cost, but "The Dark Knight" is expected to open at No. 1 and could take in close to $100 million in its first weekend.

-For more information on "The Dark Knight," movie making and related topics, fly over to the links on the next page.
+For more information on "The Dark Knight," movie making and related topics, fly over to the links below.